 Here are some thoughts regarding using natural surface roads for trails:

 Connect One Natural Surface Road to Another.
 This is a common scenario.
-The connector will be the only chance to provide a high-quality trail experience.
+The connector will often be the only chance to provide a high-quality trail experience.
 Seize the opportunity to maximize that experience.
 If there is only a quarter mile between the two natural surface roads, try to squeeze in one-half to three-fourth mile of fun trail.

 Using Flat Ground.
 Flat ground is not a sustainable trail location.
 However, sometimes it is required or desirable to use it.

 Inability to Relocate the Existing Trail.
+If a trail can't be relocated:

 Watch for the Red Flags.
 The need for multiple structures and trail hardening installations can be a red flag indicator of a poor location due to poor soils, wet ground, or unstable ground.
 Perhaps the trail shouldn’t be there.
 Are there other options?
 If not, then plan for an increased maintenance budget.

 The evolution of trails: Due to the forces of compaction, displacement, and erosion, trails will change over time.
 With sustainable design, those forces can be slowed and managed, but not stopped.
 When first constructed, the tread often appears smooth and sanitized and riders often reject them as being unnatural.
 But in time, rocks and roots will appear, loose rocks will get rolled out of the way, and some of the features that were easy to negotiate become a little harder to negotiate.
 So the experience and challenge level can change.
 This is due to a trail settling into the landscape and the effects of thousands of vehicles and hundreds of weather events.
 Change is not necessarily bad and is often beneficial, but it should be anticipated by the designers and managers and be reflected in the TMO.
 This will ensure that after the trail has settled in, the challenge level still falls within the parameters of the TMO.
-In maintenance, signs get replaced, blowdowns get removed, hazards get addressed, structures get inspected and addressed, and spot tread maintenance occurs, but rarely does the entire tread get maintained.
-If the condition of the trail after evolution will not be acceptable, then the managers must take steps now to keep the trail in its as-built condition.
+In maintenance, signs get replaced, blow downs get removed, hazards get addressed, structures get inspected and addressed, and spot tread maintenance occurs, but rarely does the entire tread get maintained.
+If the condition of the trail after evolution will not be acceptable, then the designers must take steps now to keep the trail in its as-built condition.

 Here are some of the elements discussed in this chapter: